Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 This project was my first attempt at any kind of python coding project.
 I saw a YouTube video about someone building a unit to display Shower Thoughts from Reddit, so I decided to take the plunge and try to create it myself.
 I really struggled to follow the instructions from that video series, and the equipment from the project would not even work with my setup for whatever reason.
 After initially giving up, I decided to try again and by chance, chose a larger screen which ended up working.
 The project is entirely self-taught using ChatGPT 4 (premium subscription).
 It took about 5 weeks and lots of trial and error but I eventually got it to work.
 As I got more comfortable, I continued to iterate, eventually adding all of the additional functionality shown here.
 I recognize that the code is not elegant, and the same variables/functionality differ between the different scripts, but they all function.
 I may in the future get around to trying to make the code more elegant and consistent, but in case anyone wants to try this build, hopefully this works for you!

+The overall cost for the project is about $150 USD.

 # Equipment List
 1. Option 1: [Raspberry Pi Zero WH](https://amzn.to/4aOmxIN) - This is an older version of the RPi, but the headers are already installed, so it's good to go out of the box.
 Slower than the Zero 2 W (below) but perfectly fine for this project.
 2. Option 2: [Raspberry Pi Zero 2 W](https://amzn.to/3SdooQ2), [GPIO Pins (x2) and Installation Module](https://amzn.to/3vwNxfP) - For later versions of the project, I am using a Raspberry Pi Zero 2 W, which is notably faster, but the headers are sold separately and you need to install them manually.
 I found it to be quite easy to do so.